Dera Ismail Khan District: Ancient history

+British era

-Dera Ismail Khan was created as an administrative unit of British India, part of the Derajat Division of the North-West Frontier Province.
-It was formerly divided into two almost equal portions by the Indus River, which intersected it from north to south.
+Dera Ismail Khan district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
+Dera Ismail Khan was created as an administrative unit of the British India, part of the Derajat Division of the North-West Frontier Province (now Khyber Pakhtunkhwa).
+It was formerly divided into almost two equal portions by the Indus river which intersected it from north to south.
 To the west of the Indus, the characteristics of the country resembled those of Dera Ghazi Khan.
 To the east of the present bed of the river, there is a wide track known as the Kachi, exposed to river action.
 Beyond this, the country rises abruptly, and a barren, almost desert plain stretches eastwards, sparsely cultivated, and inhabited by nomadic tribes.

 In 1901, the trans-Indus tract was allotted to the newly formed North-West Frontier Province, the cis-Indus tract remaining in the Punjab jurisdiction.
-The cis-Indus portions of the Dera Ismail Khan and Bannu districts now comprise the new Punjab district of Mianwali.
+The cis-Indus portions of the Dera Ismail Khan and the Bannu districts now comprise the new Punjab district of Mianwali.
 Wheat and wool were exported.
 In 1901, it contained an area of 3403 sqmi and a population of 252,379.
-In 1947, it became part of the newly independent Pakistan.
+In 1947, it became part of the newly independent State of Pakistan.

-In 2016, 191,000 acres in the district were brought under cultivation with completion of the Gomal Zam Dam, and a series of irrigation canals partially funded by the United States Government.
+In 2016, 191,000 acres in the district were brought under cultivation with completion of the Gomal Zam dam, and a series of irrigation canals partially funded by the United States Government.